 ★ Why You’ll Love this Recipe ★

-This cheesecake is made with ricotta cheese and mascarpone which is a cheese similar to cream cheese but with a more sophisticated flavor.
-The ricotta adds a light and fluffy texture.
-It’s the perfect combination of cheeses to elevate your cheesecake.
+Mascarpone cheese is similar to cream cheese but more rich.
+And the ricotta creates a light and fluffy texture and offsets the richness.
+It's the perfect combination of cheeses to elevate your cheesecake.

-Finally, I’ll show you how to get a perfectly flat top to your cheesecake — no cracks.
-It’s easy to achieve when you follow the steps.
+I'll also show you how to bake your cheesecake in a water bath to get a perfectly flat top — no cracks, no falling apart.
+It's easy to achieve when you follow the steps.

 This ricotta cheesecake is very light and almost fluffy thanks to the texture of the ricotta itself.
 It's not as dense and what you'd expect from a traditional cheesecake, which for me is fabulous!
 So if you sometimes feel put off by the density of a traditional cheesecake, you'll love this lighter version.

 You'll be using a blend of three creamy cheeses: